What is data integration?

 An Integrating Authority is permitted to carry out data integration projects involving sensitive data.
 This accreditation is based on an assessment that assures the public and Government that integration of data is undertaken in a safe and secure manner, with the requisite skills, processes, infrastructure and culture in place to undertake data integration projects safely.

 The ABS is committed to openness and transparency of all data integration projects.
-The Data Integration Projects page lists projects by year of approval.
+The Data Integration Project Register provides information about the data integration projects the ABS is involved in.

 When no single dataset can answer the question.